Medical tourism: United Arab Emirates

 United Arab Emirates, especially Dubai, Abu Dhabi, Ras Al Khaimah is a popular destination for medical tourism.
 The Dubai Health authority has been spearheading medical tourism into UAE, especially Dubai.
 However, hospitals providing medical tourism are spread all over the seven emirates.
 UAE has the distinction of having the maximum number of JCI accredited hospitals (under various heads).
 UAE has inbound medical tourism as well as people going out for medical treatment.
-The inbound tourism usually is from African countries like Nigeria, Kenya, Uganda, Rwanda, etc. The outbound can be categorised into two segments - the local population (citizens of UAE) and the expats.
-The locals prefer to go to European destinations like the U.K., Germany etc. The expats prefer to go back to their home countries for treatment.
+The inbound tourism usually is from African countries like Nigeria, Kenya, Uganda, Rwanda, etc. The outbound can be categorized into two segments - the local population (citizens of UAE) and the expats.
+The locals prefer to go to European destinations like the UK, Germany etc. The expats prefer to go back to their home countries for treatment.

 Americas

 Brazil

 In Brazil, Albert Einstein Hospital in São Paulo was the first JCI-accredited facility outside of the US, and more than a dozen Brazilian medical facilities have since been similarly accredited.